 No Products in the Cart

 Long before modern medicine, copper was preventing infection and saving lives.
 That’s because it interferes with the cellular structure of microbes like everyday colds, bacteria and germs.
-While being chemical-free and all-natural, StayWell® copper kills 99.97% of germs on contact.
+While being chemical-free and all-natural, StayWell® copper may kill 99.97% of germs on contact.
 Here are several articles and references to give you in-depth information about copper’s germ-killing power.

 Since ancient times, healers have understood the role of copper in supporting and maintaining good health.
 For example, the ancient Egyptians used copper to sterilize their drinking water, cure headaches, and help with skin conditions.
 In addition, in approximately 400 B.C., the Greek Hippocrates, who is known as the father of modern medicine (and after whom the “Hippocratic oath” is named), recommended copper as a treatment for various diseases. (copperh2o).